 This move is highly underrated in our opinion.
 Black prevents e4; it’s that simple.
 If white decides to go for the fianchetto, then the black bishop on f5 is well developed anyway.
 Black can try tricky ideas with Qc8-Bh3 or he can play it safe with c6 later on as we have already mentioned here.

 So, in order to get e2-e4 played, white’s most logical reaction and possibly the first attempt of your opponent will be to remove the bishop from f5.
 The most natural way to do this would be by playing 5.Nh4!?, which is also the most played move according to our database.
 However, there are other continuations as well that you need to take into consideration.
 For example, white can play 5.d5!? with the idea of Nd4 followed by e4.
 He could also try 5.Ng5!? with the same idea of achieving the move e2-e4.

 Ready to start systematic training that actually works?

 To sum up, after 4…Bf5 you must be aware of 3 main moves:

 - 5.d5!? – This is a serious move and it should be considered if not best, then second best.
-White grabs space and his knight is coming to the square d4, right in the centre of the board.
-On the other hand, white surrenders control over the c5 square and black can quickly take advantage of that with Na6-c5, although other options are possible as well.
+White grabs space and his knight is coming to the square d4, right in the center of the board.
+On the other hand, white surrenders control over the c5 square, and black can quickly take advantage of that with Na6-c5, although other options are possible as well.

 - 5.Ng5!? – This strange-looking move was the choice of Kramnik when he faced Vachier-Lagrave in the Tromso Olympiad, so it should be taken seriously.